microsoft/tabster/CONTRIBUTING.md

 ### test

-`npm run test` - to run all tests
+`yarn test` - to run all tests

-`npm run test:uncontrolled` - to run all tests in the uncontrolled codepath of tabster.
+`yarn test:uncontrolled` - to run all tests in the uncontrolled codepath of tabster.

 Tests need to be run in browser, so make sure storybook is running before running tests.

 ### format

-`npm run format` - to use prettier to format the codebase.
+`yarn format` - to use prettier to format the codebase.

 ### lint

-`npm run lint` - runs eslint on the codebase.
+`yarn lint` - runs eslint on the codebase.